 September is also harvest season, so look out for blackberries in the hedgerows along your walks.
 And there are farmers’ markets and harvest festivals which celebrate local produce, including the Moreton-in-Marsh Show, which is the biggest agricultural show in the UK.

-You can explore buildings around the region which aren’t normally open to the public – from schools to stately homes – as part of the annual Heritage Open Days.
+You can explore buildings around the region which aren’t normally open to the public – from schools to stately homes – as part of the annual Heritage Open Days event.
 Or celebrate all things Jane Austen and dress up in period costume for the Regency parade at Bath’s Jane Austen Festival.

 The Cotswolds in October